How to Fix Deceptive Site Ahead and Other Warnings on Your Website Share

 The first step in getting your website back on Google is identifying the source of the problem.
 Check for malware or any potential security breaches on your site.
 Once you have resolved the issue, request a review from Google.
 It may take some time, but Google will eventually clear your site if they deem it safe for their users.
 Don't let this setback discourage you; with persistence and diligence, you can get your website back on track!

-1. Prepare Your Site for Submission
+1. Step 1: Prepare Your Site for Submission

 When submitting your website to Google, one of the first things you want to do is ensure that there is no harmful content on your site.
 This includes checking for any malware or malicious links that could potentially harm users.
 Use a security scanner to detect any vulnerabilities and fix them before submitting your site.
 If you've removed any harmful content in the past, make sure to rerun the malware scanner to confirm that it's completely gone.
 Any mistakes made could result in additional delays or even having your site offline.